Project Warmth recipient Lashawnda of Freeport

 Since 1994, United Way of Long Island has helped area residents in need of home heating to keep warm by joining hands with individual donors, nonprofit, corporate and union partners in support of Project Warmth.
 Project Warmth began operation in 1994 to help Long Islanders who did not qualify for Federal assistance programs due to income guidelines.
 Emergency assistance programs that were already in place to address year-long needs were often depleted by the end of the year, leaving many with nowhere to turn for help.
-Since its inception, Project Warmth has helped to fill the need for emergency heating assistance on Long Island, raising more than $10.5 million to help almost 30,000 families.
+Since its inception, Project Warmth has helped to fill the need for emergency heating assistance on Long Island, raising more than $10.5 million to help more than 30,000 families.
 Click timeline image to enlarge.

 SUPPORT PROJECT WARMTH